ward/run/_posts/2016-04-17-les-10km-de-l-ulb.md

 have and should have gone faster.
 The more I think about it though, the more OK I am with it.
 Especially the part where I did not blow up completely.
 Not to mention it is not the goal race of this spring, so there is only so much I can expect from it.
+I do however believe I should try to become more realistic in my goals.
+The time of "noob gainz" is over, sadly.

-Up to the next race, which will likely be the 6 km race in the "15 km de Woluwe-Saint-Lambert" event.
+Up to the next race, which will likely be the 6 km race in the "15 km de Woluwe-Saint-Lambert" event on 8 May.
 Unless the girlfriend and I decide to take the leap into crazy and do a 10,000 metre time trial on the track for Pfitz' "tune up race".
+I would mostly do it out of curiosity of what my PB could be on the flat.

 [ulb]: http://www.10kmulb.org/
 [ulbcheckout]: https://www.strava.com/activities/534408930